ASKurz/blogdown5/content/blog/2023-03-28-causal-inference-with-gamma-regression-or-the-problem-is-the-link-function-not-the-likelihood/index.md

     ## 1 Gaussian   identity    -4.57      2.00    -8.50    -0.648
     ## 2 Gamma      identity    -4.31      1.95    -8.12    -0.498

-Even though their numeric summaries are more notably different, now, both model’s version of `\(\beta_1\)` is still an estimator of the ATE.
+Even though their numeric summaries are more notably different, now, both models’ version of `\(\beta_1\)` is still an estimator of the ATE.
 The estimators are just founded upon different distributional assumptions.
 Make your assumptions with care, friends.

 The picture differs for the ANCOVA models using the log link.
 To my knowledge, there is no direct way to compute the ATE from their `\(\beta_1\)` coefficients, alone.
 The best we could do is use a combination of all three `\(\beta\)` coefficients and tricky exponentiation to compute some version of the CATE.
 But since the goal of this blog series is to focus on the ATE, we’ll avoid that kind of digression for now.